John Saxon (educator): Usage today

 His books have gained popularity among groups of homeschoolers and some private schools, but are also used in a number of public schools who favor a "back to basics" approach to mathematics.
 The group Citizens for the Constructive Review of Public Policy specifically mentions Saxon math and textbooks in their original 1990 statement of principles.
 William F. Buckley also commented on this in a 1981 issue of National Review.

+Honors

+Saxon's son, physician Dr. John H. Saxon III, initiated the John H. Saxon Service Academy Summer Research Program at the Oklahoma Medical Research Foundation in 2009 with a grant of $250,000.
+As a board member, Dr. Saxon wished to honor both his father's academy experience and military career, as well as serve the research facility.
+Students from the U.S. military academies are chosen to come to the foundation in the summer to work with senior scientists.
+The program allows the students an opportunity for knowledge acquisition and to prepare those who go on to serve as medical officers or in similar scientific pursuits.